Loading

 If you haven’t experienced a shed/punk-rock show before you need to go to a Chats gig.

-They are, like several other Aussie bands, reviving the lost punk scene that originated in DC and downtown LA and I can’t wait to see what other bands these guys will influence.
+They are, like several other Aussie bands, reviving the lost punk scene that originated in DC and downtown LA.
+And I can’t wait to see what other bands these guys will influence.

 I hope to see more people support our Australian music scene and the venues that bring them to you.